-MANAGEMENT AND FACILITIES
+Part 6 MANAGEMENT AND FACILITIES

-The management, advisory and operating structure of the Coastal Water Research Project remains essentially unchanged from that described In past annual reports.
+The management, advisory and operating structure of the Coastal Water Research Project remains essentially unchanged from that described in past annual reports.
 The organization chart (Appendix A, Figure 1) gives the names and relative positions of those associated with the Project; persons extramurally involved in the work are listed separately.

-Our research followed a plan formulated in the late summer of 1975 and then formally reviewed by the Consulting Board.
-Their broad collective view of marine ecology and their suggestions for priorities have been valuable contributions to our program.
+Our research followed a plan formulated by the staff in late 1976 and then formally reviewed and revised with the help of the Consulting Board.
+The Board's broad collective view of marine ecology and their suggestions for priorities have been valuable contributions to our program.
 The Research Plan underwent numerous small changes throughout the year in which the emphasis on certain research was changed to take advantage of new and better ideas and unexpected findings.
 Annual report articles summarize our findings; the most important of these will be rewritten as professional papers in learned journals.

 Day-to-day decisions relating to the conduct of the investigations are made by the senior staff members, who meet frequently to discuss Project activities.
-Most of our research projects are the combined efforts of chemists, biologists and engineers, who are in dally contact.
+Most of our research projects are the combined efforts of chemists, biologists and engineers, who are in daily contact.
 The spirit of friendly cooperation among these scientists who are eager to be leaders in environmental studies is one of our strong points.